 This clause shall not be modified except to modify shaded values and state quorum definitions otherwise approved by the Sponsor.

 Working Group meetings may be conducted either exclusively in-person or in-person with one or more participants contributing via electronic means, or exclusively via electronic means.
 Working Group meetings shall be held, as decided by the Working Group, the Chair, or by petition of 15% or more of the voting members, to conduct business, such as making assignments, receiving reports of work, progressing draft standards, resolving differences between subgroups, and considering views and objections from any source.
-A meeting notice shall be distributed, by a Working Group officer or designee, to all participants 30 calendar days in advance to all participants.
-A meeting agenda shall be distributed to all participants at least 14 calendar days in advance of a meeting.
-(Meetings of subgroups may be held as decided upon by the members or Chair of the subgroup.)
+A meeting notice shall be distributed, by a Working Group officer or designee, to all participants 30 calendar days in advance.
+A meeting agenda shall be distributed to all participants at least 7 calendar days in advance of a meeting.
 Notification of the potential for action shall be included on any distributed agendas for meetings.

+Meetings of subgroups may be held as decided upon by the members or Chair of the subgroup.

 While having a balance of all interested parties is not an official requirement for a Working Group, it is a desirable goal.
 As such, the officers of the Working Group should consider issues of balance and dominance that may arise and discuss them with the Sponsor.